telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 * __ColumnWidth__: Gets or sets the width of a __GridViewColumn__.

-Here is a small sample, demonstrating the usage of some of the above properties.
+Here is a small example that demonstrates the usage of some of the above properties.

 #### __[XAML] Example 3: Usage of Columns properties__